strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 * The package should have all the files and folders required by the tool used for test (In Python's case, these would be `setup.cfg`, `setup.py` for `pip`).
 * Below are the steps which should be followed for tests:
   * Create a groovy based [test class](https://github.com/strongbox/strongbox-web-integration-tests/blob/master/pypi/src/it/common-flows/test-pypi-common-flows.groovy) for the test cases.
-  * Import Base test class.
+  * Import base test class.
     ```java
     def baseScript = new GroovyScriptEngine("$project.basedir/src/it").with
     {